Frequently Asked Questions (FAQ)

 How old does my child have to be to start lessons?

 Children must be 4 years of age at the start of their registered program.
-A child of 3 years of age can start in our Parent & Tot program with a registered parent/guardian who is required to wear a CSA approved helmet and skates on the ice
+A child of 3 years of age can start in our Parent n' Tot program with a registered parent/guardian who is required to wear a CSA approved helmet and skates on the ice

 How is my child evaluated?

-For CanSkate, CanPower, and Figure Prep programs, coaches begin doing evaluations on weeks 4 or 5, once they have a balance of groups on the ice.
+For CanSkate, CanPower, and Intro to Figure programs, coaches begin doing evaluations on weeks 4 or 5, once they have a balance of groups on the ice.
 Skaters are continuously evaluated, and will be placed in groups with other skaters based on: skills, speed, age, etc. Skaters may move groups during the session at the coaches discretion.
 If a skater would be better suited for a different program, you will be contacted directly by a coach.

 What if I have concerns about the coaching of my child?